 “Noël!
 Nowell!” promises to be a spectacular SVCC Chorus concert with 42 excellent singers from the local area: Sopranos-- Elizabeth Allgood, Brenda Ball, Betty Edwards, Mary Hardin, Judy Johnson, Patricia J. Jutz, Judy Moody, Louise Ogburn, Janie Pealer, Laura Jane Rash, Dottie Thaxton, Jan Vaughan, Nancy Turner, Margie Wollenberg; Altos-- Stephanie Bailey, Nancy Bradshaw, Misty Dooley, JoAnn Farnsworth, Martha Feagan, Charlene Gray, Judy Kemp, Becky Laben, Kelli Lewis, Norma Robertson, Debbie Wilson; Tenors-- Patricia Araway, Robert Bradshaw, Stephen DeOrnellas, Gavin Honeycutt, Bill Lindenmuth, Patricia J. Moyles, Guy Pealer, Ken Vaiden: and Basses--Dan Araway, Braydn Cole, Lloyd Farnsworth, Tim Faegan, John Laben, Steve Lowe, Jimmy Martin, Buck Smyre, Jimmy Soyars.

 You are cordially invited to “Noël!
-Nowell!” at 3:00 PM, on Saturday, Dec.
-8th at the Main St. United Methodist Church in Emporia, and on Sunday, Dec.
-9th at the South Hill Presbyterian Church in South Hill.
-FREE admission.
+Nowell!”
+Sunday, January 6, 2019 at 3 pm. at the South Hill Presbyterian Church.
+Admission is FREE.
 Traditional carols, noels, Christmas favorites –all with a “joyeux” French flair!